elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/01-why-program-why-elixir.markdown

   * Because there is a run time available, Elixir allows you to start, stop, load, and unload processes.
 So we can provide code for the runtime to load and replace other code without having to restart our system.

 #### Soft real-time
   * Allowing the applications to run in almost real time.

+### Garbage Collection

+  * Very fast
+  * No global lock for garbage collection
+  * Very effiecient